kaylamochizuki/cse15l-lab-reports/Week1LabReport.md

 ```
 ssh coursespecific_accountname@ieng.ucsd.edu
 ```

 - Your course specific account name can be found through this link: https://sdacs.ucsd.edu/~icc/index.php
-	- Under “Additional Accounts” the one for cse15l is your username
+- -Under “Additional Accounts” the one for cse15l is your username